simondlevy/BreezyLidar/README.md

 This repository contains everything you need to start working with the popular
 <a href="http://www.robotshop.com/en/hokuyo-urg-04lx-ug01-scanning-laser-rangefinder.html">
 Hokuyo URG-04LX</a> Lidar unit on your Linux computer.
-It is mean to be used for robotics applications on a single-board Linux computer like RaspberryPi or ODROID.
+It is designed for robotics applications on a single-board Linux computer like RaspberryPi or ODROID.

 <p>
 BreezyLidar was inspired by the <a href="http://home.wlu.edu/~lambertk/#Software">Breezy</a>